14 Fun Things to Do in Vegas with Kids

 In the Egypt gallery, kids can play archaeologist while exploring mummy replicas that reveal ancient secrets through cutting-edge technology.

+The African Savanna section brings you face-to-face with lions, zebras, and hippos without needing a passport.
 Best of all, this educational adventure won’t empty your wallet – tickets are affordable, and there’s free parking too!

 READ NEXT

-14. Cowabunga Vegas Water Park
+14. Cowabunga Canyon Water Park